nonblocking/mashroom/packages/plugin-packages/mashroom-portal/README.md

     /**
      * Register a message interceptor.
-     * A interceptor can be useful for debugging or to manipulate the messages.
+     * An interceptor can be useful for debugging or to manipulate the messages.
+     * It can change the data of an event by return a different value or block messages
-     * It is also possible to block messages calling cancelMessage() from the interceptor arguments.
+     * by calling cancelMessage() from the interceptor arguments.
      */
     registerMessageInterceptor(
         interceptor: MashroomPortalMessageBusInterceptor,